delphiki/hass-pronote/README.md

 The follow the step of the config flow:
 ![Pronote config flow](doc/config_flow.png)

-Note: if your using a Parent account, you'll be prompt to choose a child:
+Note: if you're using a Parent account, you'll be prompt to choose a child:
 ![Pronote config flow](doc/config_flow_parent.png)

 ## Usage